glowkeeper/P3D/README.md

 ## Background Material

-There is a lot of useful background material in the [docs](./docs/) foler.
-In particular, you should read and become familiar with the material introduced in [Graphics Background](./docs/graphicsBackground.md).
+There is a lot of useful background material in the [docs](./docs/) folder.
+In particular, you should read and become familiar with the material introduced in [3D Graphics](./docs/graphicsBackground.md).

 ## Maintainer